Napier, New Zealand: European settlers history

 The Crown purchased the Ahuriri block (including the site of Napier) in 1851.
 In 1854 Alfred Domett, a future Prime Minister of New Zealand, was appointed as the Commissioner of Crown Lands and the resident magistrate at the village of Ahuriri.
-It was decided to place a planned town here, its streets and avenues were laid out, and the new town named for Sir Charles Napier, a military leader during the "Battle of Meeanee" fought in the country of Sindh, in the Indian subcontinent.
+It was decided to place a planned town here, its streets and avenues were laid out, and the new town named for Sir Charles Napier, a military leader during the Battle of Miani in Sindh.
 Domett named many streets in Napier to commemorate the colonial era of the British Indian Empire.

 Development was generally confined to the hills and to the port area of Ahuriri.
-In the early years, Napier covered almost exclusively an oblong group of hills (the Scinde Island) which was nearly entirely surrounded by the ocean, but from which ran out two single spits, one to the north and one to the south.
+In the early years, Napier covered almost exclusively an oblong group of hills (the Scinde Island) which was nearly entirely surrounded by the ocean, but from which ran out two shingle spits, one to the north and one to the south.
 There was a swamp between the now Hastings Street and Wellesley Road, and the sea extended to Clive Square.

 Napier was designated as a borough in 1874, but the development of the surrounding marshlands and reclamation proceeded slowly.
 Napier was the administrative centre for the Hawke's Bay Province from 1858 until the abolition of New Zealand's provincial governments in 1876.

 20th century

-On 3 February 1931, most of Napier and nearby Hastings were levelled by an earthquake.
+On 3 February 1931, most of Napier and nearby Hastings was levelled by an earthquake.
 The collapse of buildings and the ensuing fires killed 256 people.
 Some 4000 hectares of today's Napier were undersea before the earthquake raised it above sea level.
 The earthquake uplifted an area of 1500 km^{2} with a maximum of 2.7 m of uplift.
 In Hastings, about 1 m of ground subsidence occurred.